FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 It is worth noting that data transfer is typically charged based on volume.
 Some cloud providers even charge for internal traffic between availability zones.

+### Cost-comparison with on premises systems

+One of the most important cases for cost analysis will be the comparison with on premises architecture.
+It is quite common to create a cost comparison where the investment required for a hardware purchase is compared with the cloud cost over 3 or 5 years.

+These comparisons can be quite misleading because they often don't contain any cost attribution for the required work and they also do not use the advantages of the cloud in terms of scaling.
+Without these factors a hardware purchase will almost always be cheaper when calculated over 5 years and be roughly equal when compared over 3 years.

 ## Private vs. Public Cloud

 !!! tldr "In a hurry?"